SAE 30 oil has a viscosity rating of 30. A motor oil usually has a rating between 0 and 50. viscosity means how much the oil itself can resist flow.

 In place of 10W30 oil, SAE 30 is perfectly fine, provided that the oil is kept at a temperature no lower than 50 degrees Celsius.
 The meaning of this is as follows.
 The oil in your car flows properly when it is at a normal temperature which means 100 degrees Celsius.
 The oil is less slippery when it cools down to 25C or thereabouts.

-It is the viscosity grade that distinguishes SAE 30 oil from SAE 10W30 oil.
+The Main Difference Between SAE 30 and SAE 10W30 is the viscosity grade that distinguishes SAE 30 oil from SAE 10W30 oil.
 Motor oils are categorized in SAE by giving a numerical code that specifies the grade number of the oil.
 The oil performance and qualities can be determined based on this code.

 Depending on the number of grades, the oil is either single-grade or multigrade.
 The first is a single-grade or mono-grade oil, while the second is a multigrade one with multiple digit codes.
 Alternatively, there is a multigrade oil intended for use before and after W.